Sunday, December 27, 2009

 Preparation

 1. Place walnuts in a single layer on a baking sheet.
 Bake at 350° for 8 to 10 minutes or until lightly toasted and fragrant.
-Increase oven temperature to 425°.
+Increase oven temperature to 425°.2.
+Unroll piecrust on a flat surface.
+Cut into 24 rounds using a 2-inch round cutter.
+Press rounds into bottoms of ungreased miniature muffin cups (dough will come slightly up sides, forming a cup).
+Prick bottom of dough with a fork.

 3. Bake at 425° for 6 to 7 minutes or until golden.
 Remove from pans, and cool on a wire rack 15 minutes.
 Reduce oven temperature to 300°.